-- No person under 21 years of age may use or be in possession of alcoholic beverages. - Alcoholic beverages may not be available to minors. - Misrepresentation of age for the purpose of purchasing alcoholic beverages is a violation of state law. - Personal possession and consumption of alcoholic beverages is not permitted in residential halls, at athletic events, at social events attended by students, or on the campus grounds.
+- No person under 21 years of age may use or be in possession of alcoholic beverages. - Alcoholic beverages may not be available to minors. - Misrepresentation of age for the purpose of purchasing alcoholic beverages is a violation of state law. - Students are prohibited from consuming, transporting, possessing or distributing alcohol or any controlled substance (drug) on campus.
+Personal possession and consumption of these are not permitted in residential halls, at athletic events, at social events attended by students, or on the campus grounds.